Benjozork/kson/README.md

 I wanted to use `gson` but it doesn't support kotlin nullability and sets everything to `null` like a caveman

 ## Features
-- (WIP) no unnecessary wrappers, returns primitive types and objects (not for now, I need wrappers for prototyping)
+- no unnecessary wrappers, returns primitive types and objects
 - (WIP) supports kotlin's nullability system
 - (WIP) uses annotations to customize parsing
 - (WIP) support for custom parsers

+## Progress
+I'm currently working on the bare minimum code, so nothing is pretty, well done or even readable.
+If anyone sees this and is willing to help, feel free to open an issue or PR!

+**Here's what works for now:**
+    - Basic parsing: map/array composition, number/bool/string read
+    - Basic writing: (map/array serialize, string serialize)

+**Here's what's planned in the near future**:
+    - Tidying up the code in `parser`
+    - Adding missing functionality to `writer` (notably number/bool serialize)

+**Here what's planned after that**:
+    - Adding complementary functionality to `parser`/`reader` (format tolerance options, printing options (raw, prettyprint, etc))
+    - Object composition (constructor, inject, type mapping with annotations to reduce the need for custom serializers)
+    - JSON schema validation

 ## Roadmap & todo
 - 🚧 Basic parsers (literal values, object/array trees)